Inei1/AutomaticBrowserLogin/README.md

 (note: this project's code is not a good indicator of my current skills.
-A complete rewrite of the code with more OOP is planned.)
+A complete rewrite of the code is in progress.)

 # AutomaticBrowserLogin